The syndesmosis bunionectomy: a less traumatic procedure for bunion correction that eliminates the need for bone cutting or joint fusion.

 The syndesmosis bunionectomy

-In January of 2017, Dr. Doug and his daughter Molly (currently a podiatric medical student) traveled to Hong Kong to visit Daniel Wu, a Canadian trained orthopedic surgeon.
+In January of 2017, Dr. Doug and his daughter Molly (also a podiatric surgeon) traveled to Hong Kong to visit Daniel Wu, a Canadian trained orthopedic surgeon.
 Dr. Wu has been performing a unique bunionectomy surgery for over 20 years, and while his results are remarkable, the procedure has never really taken off in the United States.
 What Dr. Doug witnessed was truly remarkable: postoperative bunionectomy patients, who had both feet operated on, were walking into Dr. Wu's office two weeks after surgery for their first postop visit!
 Dr. Doug observed firsthand the surgery and follow up of severe bunions with this technique.

 Dr. Wu's procedure is a 'syndesmosis bunionectomy' that does not require cutting or breaking the bone, unlike almost all other bunionectomy procedures.
 The metatarsal deformity is manually realigned and held in place with ultra high strength suture while the formation of a ‘new’ ligament between the metatarsals is facilitated with special 'fishscaling' techniques of the adjacent metatarsals and application of platelet rich fibrin.
 While walking is permitted from day one, it is necessary to avoid too much walking.
 There is a maximum # of steps per day that are allowed and a reduced rate of walking which are crucial for healing.
 It is 4-6 months before running or brisk walking for fitness can be done.